 Let’s start with everything you can safely hand over to someone else – or, at least, which you most likely can safely hand over to someone else.
 Again, it does depend on your business, and you don’t want to outsource your IT services if you’re actually an IT business.

-IT is the kind if task that you should outsource right away if you’re considering hiring a team for the job.
-Save this for when you’re a bit bigger and stronger as it will be easier to find funds for it – and you might have more technological problems as you grow as well.
+IT is the kind of task that you should outsource right away if you’re considering hiring a team for the job.
+Save this for when you’re a bit bigger and stronger as it will be easier to find funds for it – and you might have more technical problems as you grow as well.